picolibc/picolibc/README.md

  * PowerPC
  * ESP8266 (xtensa-lx106-elf)

-Supporting architectures that already have newlib code requires:
+Supporting architectures that already have Newlib code requires:

  1. newlib/libc/machine/_architecture_/meson.build to build any
     architecture-specific libc bits

  2. newlib/libm/machine/_architecture_/meson.build to build any
     architecture-specific libm bits

  3. picocrt/machine/_architecture_ source code and build bits if you need custom startup code for the architecture.
+Useful in all cases, but this is necessary to run tests under qemu if your platform can do that.

  4. cross-_gcc-triple_.txt to configure the meson cross-compilation mechanism to use the right tools

  5. do-_architecture_-configure to make testing the cross-compilation setup easier.

+ 6. newlib/libc/picolib support.
+This should include whatever startup helpers are required (like ARM interrupt vector) and TLS support (if your compiler includes this).

+ 7. run-_architecture_ script to run tests under QEMU.
+Look at the ARM and RISC-V examples to get a sense of what this needs to do and how it gets invoked from the cross-_gcc-triple_.txt configuration file.

 ## Relation to newlib